toluwajosh/agent_boilerplate_fullstack/README.md

 - Set environment variables for production
 - Use a production ASGI server like Gunicorn with Uvicorn workers
 - Configure proper CORS settings
-- Ensure OpenAI API key is securely set
+- Ensure at least one AI service API key is securely set
 - Implement authentication if needed

 ### Frontend